jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 2. Ask AI chat questions to verify that it recognizes the rules.
 Paste the below prompt into the chat

    ```
-   What package manager should I use for JupyterLab extensions?
+   What package manager should I use for JupyterLab extension frontend?
    ```

    :::{note} No Visual Indicator